Financial Intermediation In Banking

 • Investment Managers

 This course uses a variety of adult learning styles to aid full understanding and comprehension.
-Participants will review balance sheets and income statements of established organisations to highlight key factors that would indicate financial success and challenges.
+Participants will review the balance sheets and income statements of established organisations to highlight key factors that would indicate financial success and challenges.

 Course Content & Outline